Amaretto is a known Italian cordial commonly used as a flavoring in baked goods and cocktail creation.

 Amaretto’s flavor comes from the extract found primarily in almonds, apricot kernels, or combining the two ingredients.

-Due to its versatility, amaretto is now sought and created by many makers across the globe, from the Netherlands to its origin in the town of Saronno in the northwest region of Italy.
+Due to its versatility, amaretto is now sought after and created by many makers across the globe, from the Netherlands to its origin in the town of Saronno in the northwest region of Italy.

-It’s fantastic to add in pancake batter, tiramisu cakes, whip cream, or your morning coffee if you’re brave enough.
+It’s fantastic to add in pancake batter, tiramisu cakes, whip cream, or your morning coffee—if you’re brave enough.

-What does amaretto taste like
+What does amaretto taste like?

-Also, its unique taste can improve the flavor profiles of your cocktails and sweet courses.
+Also, its unique taste can improve the flavor profiles of your cocktails and sweets.

 How to use amaretto

-The most common way to use amaretto is in cocktails; it harmonizes well with desserts too.
+The most common way to use amaretto is mixed into cocktails; it harmonizes well with desserts too.

 - Use it to fancy up cocktails.

-- Include it in your morning coffee.
+- Add a dash to your morning coffee.